 Our deeply connected network of teens is a hallmark of the Havayah program.
 We value and relish the opportunity to spend time together in sacred community.
 In the coming year, we are excited to continue building relationships as we experience Shabbat together in a variety of times, places and settings each month.

-This year, our core curricular theme looks at our role as REPAIRERS.
+This year, our core curricular theme looks at our role as SEEKERS.
 Throughout Havayah, our teens will explore this role through creative and engaging communal programming, chavurot participation, worship experiences and much more!
 Teens from Havayah, along with members of the TBE Youth Team, will help our core curriculum come to life.

 For additional information about how these core values and questions come to life through Havayah: Temple Beth Elohim's Teen Community, please contact Hannah Richman.

 Key Ideas and Questions

 Throughout this year's programming, we will be asking and discussing the following questions:

 What does it mean to be created in the image of God?